Your Guide To Designing, Making & Selling Laser Cut Products

 What’s amazing about digital prototyping is that you can upload designs for instant quotes—with no commitment to buying.
 When determining how to make products, this step is super important because you can upload numerous variations of your product designs and easily and immediately see what design choices will decrease costs.

-For our snowflake example, the goal is to find a happy compromise between design aesthetics (look/feel) and efficient engineering (cost).
-The target production cost is $1.50 or less per decoration in order to both sell wholesale and retail.
+The objective is to find a happy compromise between design aesthetics (look/feel) and efficient engineering (cost).
+For example, a retail price of $6 means the target production cost is $1.50 or less per unit in order to both sell wholesale and retail.

 The First Quote